Vision-Live/bdsi.utwente.nl/_events/workshops/2022-05-02_causal-inference-paper-club.md

 <a class="button" href="mailto:bdsi@utwente.nl?subject=paperclub causal inference&body=I would like to join the paper club on causal inference!">Register now!</a>

-Registrations are open until April 28th.
 If you have any questions about this paper club, please send an email to <bdsi@utwente.nl>.